spencertipping/tau/doc/pi.md

 # π scripting
-C++ gives us the flexibility to define a reasonable DSL for [γ](gamma.md), so we can write `a | b | c` to get a composite pipeline.
+C++ gives us the flexibility to define a reasonable DSL for [Γ](gamma.md), so we can write `a | b | c` to get a composite pipeline.
 That's a good start.
 Unfortunately, C++ also has some limitations:

 1. It has non-instant compile times
-2. Some γs require functions, which are a little verbose
+2. Some Γs require functions, which are a little verbose
 3. We end up copy/pasting the admittedly small scaffold code between hard-coded examples, and writing `if()` dispatch logic to select them

-π is a series of [φ](phi.md) parsers that allow γs and [η](eta.md)-transforming functions to be defined from string inputs, ultimately making it possible to write τ programs without compiling code.
+π is a series of [φ](phi.md) parsers that allow Γs and [η](eta.md)-transforming functions to be defined from string inputs, ultimately making it possible to write τ programs without compiling code.

 See [π bindings](pi-bindings.md) for a list of functions available to user code.